When I am afraid, I will put my trust in you. Psalm 56:3

 16 Even so, I myself did not burden you.
 “But, being crafty, I caught you with deception.”
 17 Did I take advantage of you by anyone of those whom I have sent to you?
 18 I exhorted Titus, and I sent the brother with him.
 Did Titus take any advantage of you?
 Did we not walk in the same spirit?
 Did we not walk in the same steps?

 19 Again, do you think that we are excusing ourselves to you?
 In the sight of God we speak in Christ.
 But all things, beloved, are for your edification.
-20 For I am afraid that by any means, when I come to you, I might find you, not the way I want to, and that I might be found by you, not the way you want–that there would be strife, jealousy, outbursts of anger, factions, slander, whisperings, proud thoughts, or riots, 21 that again when I come my God would humble me before you, and I would mourn for many of those who have sinned before now, and not repented of the uncleanness, sexual immorality, and lustfulness which they committed.
+20 For I am afraid that by any means, when I come to you, I might find you, not the way I want to, and that you might find me, not the way you want–that there would be strife, jealousy, outbursts of anger, factions, slander, whispering, proud thoughts, or riots, 21 that again when I come, my God would humble me before you, and I would mourn for many of those who have sinned before now, and not repented of the uncleanness, sexual immorality, and lust which they committed.

 Be Merciful to Me, God

 For the Chief Musician.
 To the tune of “Silent Dove in Distant Lands.”
 A poem by David, when the Philistines seized him in Gath.

 1 Be merciful to me, my God, for man tramples me.